Zika Virus Information

 The most recent information is continuously being published by the Centers for Disease Control and Prevention (CDC).
 See their official travel webpage with current Zika notices and alerts here.

-On January 13, 2017, the CDC also published other updated infromation regarding the presence and risks of Zika Virus throughout the world.
+In January, 2017, the CDC also published other updated infromation regarding the presence and risks of Zika Virus throughout the world.
 Access the latest Zika update here.

 What is Zika Virus?